lbryio/lbry.com/posts/faq/bounties.md

 ### How do I claim a bounty?

 To claim a bounty, please email [bounty@lbry.io](mailto:bounty@lbry.io).
 Please include a link to the bounty.
-If it is programming related, please include a link to the pull request.
+If it is programming-related, please include a link to the pull request.

 ### How do I get compensated?